ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

  "lint": "eslint ."
 ```

-Runs ESlint on the current directory again, but this time fixable errors (errors that have to do with formatting rules) are fixed and saved. _Errors that deal with code quality (e.g unused variables, implict global variables) musted be fixed manually_.
+Runs ESlint on the current directory again, but this time fixable errors (errors that have to do with formatting rules) are fixed and saved. _Errors that deal with code quality (e.g unused variables, implicit global variables) must be fixed manually_.

 ```
 "lint-fix": "eslint --fix ."